Skip to content

 Having a dog, as any other dog owner will tell you, is a whole load of fun and not to mention great for your health.
 There are numerous scientific studies that suggest dog owners are physically1 and mentally healthier than the average person.

 One recent study carried out by North Carolina State University, and published in PLOS ONE2, revealed that homes with dogs had a much greater bacterial diversity than canine-free homes, and it’s specifically the diversity of bacteria that scientists believe is so key.
 A commonly held theory amongst the scientific community is that humans as a species have become too clean.
 Our increasing emphasis on killing every microbe that enters our home may actually be detrimental to our immune systems.
 Scientists have deemed this the ‘hygiene hypothesis’.

-That’s where Agnes and the rest of the canine-world comes in, as one researcher explains, “When you bring a dog into your house, you are not just bringing a dog, you are also introducing a suite of dog-associated taxa (microbes) directly into your home environment, some of which may have direct or indirect effects on human health."
+That’s where Agnes and the rest of the canine-world comes in, as one researcher explains, “Dogs are good for your immune system.
+When you bring a dog into your house, you are not just bringing a dog, you are also introducing a suite of dog-associated taxa (microbes) directly into your home environment, some of which may have direct or indirect effects on human health."

 The research revealed that dog-related bacteria hotspots, including pillowcases, harboured approximately twice as much bacteria as homes without dogs.
 This extra bacterial diversity unsurprisingly consisted of species known to live on dog fur.
 I won’t be shipping Agnes off to the dog home just yet though, as scientists believe that this extra diversity is beneficial to the immune system.
 Previous studies have also revealed that children exposed to pets in the first few years of life are less likely to develop allergies3,4.
 Scientists believe that the reason for this is the exposure to a wide array of bacteria keeps the immune system active and prevents it from turning on the body in the form of an allergy.